4 Ways to Prevent Loneliness While Social Distancing (1:02)

 What to Do If You’re Sick, But It Doesn’t Seem to be COVID-19

-If you are sick with a cold or other non-emergency condition, please treat your symptoms at home.
+If you are sick with a cold or other non-emergency condition, consider treating your symptoms at home.
 If you really want to get a doctor’s opinion, or if your condition worsens, you can always call your doctor for recommendations.
 Your doctor may be able to prescribe necessary medications over the phone.

 If you feel as though you are sick with COVID-19 symptoms, you should always call the doctor first and have them direct you as to whether or not you’re eligible for a test and where to go to recieve one.